 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

-By completing a bone graft procedure, Dr. Preisler, Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Glosenger, Dr. Gray or Dr. Gomez are now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Dr. Crago, Dr. Chahal, Dr. Deatherage, Dr. Gray, Dr. Gomez, Dr. Bui, Dr. Knoll or Dr. Miller are now able to restore bone function and growth, thereby halting the effects of poor denture care.